sb2nov/mac-setup/Python/virtualenv.md

 **Important**: Remember to add `venv` to your project's `.gitignore` file so you don't include all of that in your source code!

-I like to install big packages (like Numpy), or packages I always use (like IPython) globally.
-All the rest I install in a virtualenv.
+It is preferable to install big packages (like Numpy), or packages you always use (like IPython) globally.
+All the rest can be installed in a virtualenv.

 ### Virtualenvwrapper
 For easier management of different virtual environments for multiple packages.
 Installing Virtualenv Wrapper is possible.
 For installation instructions read the [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/index.html) documents here.